Best Carb For Ironhead

 Read: Install Mikuni Carb on Sportster

 Back in the day, I ran a 40mm Mikuni on my 1972 XLCH, which had slightly hotter cams and drag pipes.
-This bike went through a lot of changes during the 13 years I rode it, but it always had the Mikuni sticking out the right side.
+This bike went through a lot of changes during the 13 years I rode it, but it always had that Mikuni sticking out the right side.

 S&S Super B vs Super E